elastic/assetbeat/.buildkite/README.md

 # Buildkite

-This README provides an overview of the Buildkite pipeline used to automate the build and publish process for Cloudbeat artifacts.
+This README provides an overview of the Buildkite pipeline used to automate the build and publish process for Assetbeat artifacts.

 ## Pipeline Configuration